Jaxsbr/python_project_starter/README.md

 # Python Project Starter

-A terminal app that creates bare-bones Python code projects faster that doing it manually.
+A script that creates bare-bones Python code projects faster that doing it manually.

 ## How?